What our Artificial Intelligence lesson plan includes

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.

 The teacher notes page provides an extra paragraph of information to help guide the lesson and remind you what to focus on.
 It explains that you can teach this lesson in a whole-class setting or as an independent, small-group activity.
 The blank lines on this page are available for you to write out thoughts and ideas you have as you prepare the lesson.

 The Artificial Intelligence lesson plan contains three content pages.
 Have you ever watched a movie where robots go rogue and take over the world?
 Perhaps you have read a science fiction story where robots do everything for people in the future.
 And it’s hard to imagine that if you pay attention to technology news, you haven’t heard about artificial intelligence, or AI for short.
 So what is AI?
 And will the future be dominated by robots with their own personalities and minds?

-If you have used Siri or Google Assistant, or asked a question to Alexa, then you are using a form of artificial intelligence.
+If you have used Siri or Google Assistant, or asked Alexa a question, then you are using a form of artificial intelligence.
 These all use voice recognition and machine learning to answer questions and respond to requests.
 If you have ever contacted customer service online to get help, then more than likely, your conversation began with a chatbot, a computer-designed program that simulates human conversation.

 Chatbots were not always considered AI because they could not learn or adapt.
 However, chatbots have recently become more sophisticated and are increasingly using the power of AI learning.
 Thus, future customer service might not have any human interaction at all!